Hoyasumii/bee-movie/README.md

 Barry Bee Benson v. the Honey Industry is now in session.

-Mr. Montgomery, you're representing the five food c
+Mr. Montgomery, you're representing the five food co